Mad-Collective/frontend-test/README.md

 - When the chat is opened, a random message from the other user should appear.
 - Users should be able to send messages from the chat window.
-- The message history should remain in the chat window for the duration of the session, even if the user returns to the home page.
+- The message history should remain in the chat window for the duration of the session, even if the user returns to the profile page or refreshes the whole page.
 - When the user clicks the avatar on the chat page, or the back button, he should go to the profile page.